achasveachas/FlyLog/README.md

 ## Usage

+The app can be found at https://flylogger.herokuapp.com/

-For now the app can be accessed through the github repo (https://github.com/achasveachas/FlyLog)
+The app can also be accessed through the github repo (https://github.com/achasveachas/FlyLog)

 Clone the log and fire it up using the Rails Server.

-Eventually it will be available via heroku

 ## Contributing